 Helambu is home to Hyolmo people who follow the Shamanic/Buddhist practices.
-Helambu is popular for the sweet apples, Buddhist monasteries with artistic paintings/decorations.
-Finally, you return back to Kathmandu from Helambu making one circle in the Himalaya.
+Helambu is popular for the sweet apples, and Buddhist monasteries with artistic paintings/decorations.
+Finally, you return back to Kathmandu from Helambu making one circle in the Himalayas.

-You start the day with delicious breakfast served at your Hotel.
+You start the day with a delicious breakfast served at your hotel.

-After breakfast, you embark for the tour of two religious and cultural sites of Pashupatinath temple and Boudhanath stupa.
+After breakfast, you embark on the tour of two religious and cultural sites Pashupatinath Temple and Boudhanath Stupa.

-Pashupatinath Temple: It is one of the most celebrated Hindu temples in South-Asia.
+Pashupatinath Temple: It is one of the most celebrated Hindu temples in South Asia.
 The temple is devoted to Lord Shiva and UNESCO world cultural heritage site.
-The river flowing besides the temple – Bagmati river – is religiously and spiritually noteworthy for Hindus.
-This is famous place for the cremation of dead body as well as some celebrations such as Shivaratri – Shiva’s birthday, and others.
+The river flowing beside the temple – the Bagmati River – is religiously and spiritually noteworthy for Hindus.
+This is a famous place for the cremation of dead bodies as well as some celebrations such as Shivaratri – Shiva’s birthday, and others.

 Early morning you start a long drive through the mountainous landscape – but not that boring – of Nepal.
-You can enjoy magnificent view of some Himalayan peaks and drive through the beautiful river valley, terraced farming field, and pass small dotted settlements and villages.
+You can enjoy the magnificent view of some Himalayan peaks and drive through the beautiful river valley, terraced farming fields, and pass small, dotted settlements and villages.

-To reach Syabrubensi you pass through the historic place like Betrawati – where Nepal and Tibet under Qing Dynasty signed a treaty in 1792 to settle the war.
-The road to Tibetan town Kyrong/Gyrong and Nepal-China border passes through this small town.
-Once you reach Syabrubesi, you can explore the town, it provides with interesting fusion of modernity and village life.
-You spend the night at local lodge.
+To reach Syabrubensi you pass through a historic place like Betrawati – where Nepal and Tibet under Qing Dynasty signed a treaty in 1792 to settle the war.
+The road to the Tibetan town Kyrong/Gyrong and the Nepal-China border passes through this small town.
+Once you reach Syabrubesi, you can explore the town, it provides an interesting fusion of modernity and village life.
+You spend the night at a local lodge.

-After breakfast at the lodge you start your day with crossing Bhote Koshi river and crossing the Langtang Khola that flows down from Langtang valley.
+After breakfast at the lodge, you start your day by crossing the Bhote Koshi River and crossing the Langtang Khola that flows down from Langtang Valley.
 The trail ascends all the time along the Langtang Khola Gorge until Kyanjin Gumba.

-You enjoy your lunch in a small place called Bamboo and start to walk steep uphill of about two hours to reach Lama Hotel – your night stop.
-Your day today is long, but still enjoyable in the forest section with music of nature.
+You enjoy your lunch in a small place called Bamboo and start to walk a steep uphill for about two hours to reach Lama Hotel – your night stop.
+Today will be your long day but still enjoyable in the forest section with the music of nature.
 The altitude is manageable and attainable on this day.
 Overnight at local lodge.

-You enjoy your breakfast at your small lodge, and then start walking westward towards the Langtang Valley.
+You enjoy your breakfast at your small lodge, and then start walking westward toward the Langtang Valley.
 The trail is in the jungle and provides amazing walking experiences.